Updated September 21, 2020

 The government’s Phase 2, effective May 19 did not result in any changes to the way SIGN operates.

-The implementation of Phase 3 on June 8 did not have a major impact on SIGN.
-SIGN has begun to methodically implement re-opening of services.
-Some staff will be able to go to their offices for short periods of time if the work they need to do cannot be done from home.
-However, staff will be encouraged to continue to work from home whenever possible.
+At the start of Phase 3 on June 8, some staff were able to go to their offices for short periods of time if the work they need to do could not be done from home, but staff was generally encouraged to continue to work from home whenever possible.

-Physical distancing must be maintained when staff is working in the office or in public.
-Waiting areas in all SIGN facilities will have chairs placed at least six feet apart, and all clients will be screened before any in-person meetings take place.
-Clients and staff will be strongly encouraged to wear mouth coverings.
+Physical distancing is maintained when staff is working in the office or in public.
+Waiting areas in all SIGN facilities have chairs placed at least six feet apart, and all clients are screened before any in-person meetings take place.
+Clients and staff are strongly encouraged to wear masks.

-The major change in Phase 3 is that the Early Learning Centre is able to expand the number of children who can attend the daycare, doubling the previous limit, resulting in spaces being available.
-See details below.
+The major change in Phase 3 was that the Early Learning Centre was able to expand the number of children who can attend the daycare, doubling the previous limit, resulting in additional spaces being available.